thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/transformation/copy-key-value-pairs.md

 -----

-### Example 2 — Copy from Metadata to Message Data
+### Example 2 — Copy from metadata to message data

 **Incoming message**